ARenanse/Neural-Turing-Machine/README.md

 ### 2. Associative Recall Task

-Training the Associative Recall Model on randomized item numbers between 2 and 6 yields the following results:
+Training the Associative Recall Model for 158,000 episodes on randomized item numbers between 2 and 6 yields the following results:

 #### Input